xshen053/memory-magician/docs/userstories.md

 ## Calendar screen
 - [x] As a user, I want to have a calendar to know what I need to review everyday (calendar screen)
+- [ ] As a user, I want to see all tasks on the calendar, but use strikethrough for task I reviewed

 ## Catch up screen
 - [ ] As a user, for all the tasks I missed, I want to catch up them

+## History Screen
+- [ ] Also search a task I created
+- [ ] I want to update, change, delete, search a task

 ## No urgent